xangadix/trisolarisskies/readme.md

 is lost and life and civilization have to start anew.

 Life always finds a way, and some evolutionary traits will manage to survive even a burning planet.
-The end goal is to reach "future technology 10", although you can't really do anything to speed up the process.
+The end goal is to reach some kind of "future technology 10".
+Which would enable you to get up and attack Earth Although you can't really do anything to speed up the process.
 It's an interesting screen saver at best.

 &nbsp;
 ##### roadmap

+* add classifications in which era you are, and how high you are on the evolutionary ladder
-I'd still like to add a way to set the initial state of the simulation, that way you can re-run a simulation that had any interesting  results.
+* I'd still like to add a way to set the initial state of the simulation, that way you can re-run a simulation that had any interesting  results.
 Also I'd like to have a way to easily export the current position of all the objects.